 A primary goal of the Environment, Health and Safety Office is to reduce health, safety, and environmental risks to the UCSD community.
 Ergonomic evaluators from EH&S are expected to:

-1. Coordinate the ergonomics program to reduce cumulative trauma injuries at UCSD.
+1. Coordinate the ergonomics program to reduce cumulative trauma injuries at UCSD campus.

-2. Provide guidance on modifying the workplace to minimize the potential for injuries and illnesses.
+2. Provide guidance on modifying the workplace to minimize the potential for CTD injuries.

 3. Provide ergonomics training for employees, supervisors, and managers.

-5. Provide assistance and advice on the selection of ergonomically sound furniture and equipment.
+5. Provide assistance and advice on the selection of ergonomically sound furniture, products and equipment.

 When an employee experiences a work-related injury or illness, Risk Management initiates workers' compensation procedures.
 The program objective is to bring about an expedient recovery and return to productive work.
-Risk Management notifies the EH&S Occupational Health & Hygiene Division of any new CTD injuries for follow-up.
+Risk Management notifies the EH&S Occupational Health & Hygiene Division of reported CTD injuries for follow-up.